 Do you have or are you managing a food forest?
-And, do you want to know how much your forest yields?
+Do you want to know how much your forest yields?
 Then this tool is for you.
-Thanks to this tool, you can measure how good your food forest is doing on several points, such as biodiversity, or CO2-storage.
+Thanks to this tool, you can monitor how well your food forest is doing on several points, such as biodiversity, or CO2-storage.
 You can also keep track of what the economic harvest is from your food forest.

-The Plant has, together with the communication office de Lynx and Wageningen University & Research, conducted a project that allows you to monitor your food forest yourself at no cost.
-You can also compare with other food forests of the same age and on the same type of soil.
-This data is also shared via an Open Data source with any researcher who wants to look at it.
-So, while measuring, you are actively contributing to the growth of food forest knowledge!
+The Plant has, alongside communication office de Lynx, and Wageningen University & Research, conducted a project that allows you to monitor your food forest yourself at no cost.
+You can also compare your monitoring results with other food forests of the same age and on the same type of soil.
+This is also shared via an Open Data source with any researcher who wants to look at it.
+So, while measuring, you are also actively contributing to the growth of food forest knowledge!

-Would you rather start measuring right away than continue reading?
-Then you can dowload the Field instructions and start measuring!
+Would you rather start monitoring right away than continue reading?
+Then you can download the Instruction manual, and start measuring!

 Any food forest can participate.
 There is no selection upon entrance, and that means we are only giving advice.
 The only important thing is to answer questions as carefully as possible, so that we are not comparing apples with pears.

 Regarding what counts as a food forest, the Greendeal voedselbossen gives the following definition:

 Food forests are human-designed productive ecosystems modeled after a natural forest, with high diversity of perenial or woody species, parts of which (fruits, seeds, leaves, stems etc.) serve as food for humans.

 A food forest has a considerable size, an area of at least 0.5 hectares in an ecologically rich environment; in a severely impoverished environment, a larger area is recommended, up to 20 hectares.